wandb/wandb/CONTRIBUTING.md

 3. patch/tests-utils: tests/conftest.py and supporting fixtures at tests/utils/, no coverage requirements
 4. patch/sdk: anything that matches wandb/sdk/*.py (so top level sdk files).
 These have lots of ways to test, so it should be high coverage.  currently target is ~80% (but it is dynamic)
 5. patch/sdk-internal: should be covered very high target is around 80% (also dynamic)
-6. patch/sdk-other: will be a catch all for other stuff in wandb/sdk/
+6. patch/sdk-other: will be a catch all for other stuff in wandb/sdk/ target around 75% (dynamic)
 7. patch/apis: we have no good fixtures for this, so until we do, this will get a waiver
 8. patch/other: everything else, we have lots of stuff that isnt easy to test, so it is in this category, currently the requirement is ~60%